So, You Have A Plan

 I chose the maternal supplementation method for all three of my pregnancies.
 Each time I did things a little differently, but here was my approach with my last one:

 1. I avoided medications during pregnancy and labor.
 (This was not difficult to do because I didn’t have any need, but with my first pregnancy it is part of the reason I avoided IV antibiotics during labor.
-I was GBS+, but I chose a more natural method of treatment)
+I was GBS+, but I chose an alternative approach.)

 2. I followed the Weston A. Price recommended diet for pregnant and nursing mothers, which emphasizes Vitamin K2 rich foods.